vidyaakbar/260303_miniproject_LTTS/password-manager/README.md

 # Password Manager

-This is a secure password management system based on Python.
-Although the system is relatively secure, I am by no means a security professional so I would be careful when using this is production software.
+This is a simple password management system based on Python.

-*This project is designed as a proof of concept.
-I would be careful when using this in high-security environments.
+This project is on checking about the sign in account and logging in.

+    If the user is new he has to sign in first and then login He can check if he has a account by logging in with his username and password.
+    If he do not have account, it will ask to sign in first.